mclem6/mclem6/README.md

 Currently I am working on mastering Java and becoming a Java full-stack developer.
 I enjoy learning about designing and developing user-friendly interfaces and best practices in writing maintainable and scalable back-end code.
 I am also intrigued by managing and processing data, especially data that provide meaningful insights and can lead to impactful solutions.

 Things I am working on:
-- Diving deeper into Pandas and Numphy to create learning models such as the ID3 decision tree using Python.
+- Tinkering with Pandas and NumPy to create machine learning models using algorithms like the ID3 decision tree and logistic regression.
 - Learning how to use Android Studio and I can't wait to develop my first mobile application.
 - Becoming Network+ certified
 - Building a full-stack application in Java